AttorneyOnline/docs/AO Documentation/docs/authoring/backgrounds.md

 If the background is AO2-compatible (read: contains `stand.png`, `defensedesk.png` and `prosecutiondesk.png`), the position of the chat bar and chat box are fetched from `ao2_ic_chat_message` and `ao2_chatbox` in courtroom_design.ini, respectively.

-As of Client Version 2.8, you can define custom positions per
+As of Client Version 2.8, you can define custom positions through `design.ini`.

 ### AO1 backgrounds